Featured below are the main members of the clinic team:

 For as long as I can remember I have always wanted to work with animals, and as a child insisted in pushing my teddy cats around in toy push chairs instead of dolls!
 In my last year of school I decided it was time for a Saturday job, so after thinking about paper rounds, working in retail..
 I got a job in an aquatic and reptiles shop!

 Starting my career, I worked in small animal practice, while I went to Myerscough School of Veterinary Nursing, where I graduated with a distinction in my degree in Veterinary Nursing.
-Since qualifying I have also completed a Certificate in Veterinary Nursing of Exotic Species, and hope to go on to do a Certificate in Feline Nursing, as anyone who knows me, knows I love cats!
+Since qualifying I have also completed a Certificate in Veterinary Nursing of Exotic Species, and have also completed a Certificate in Feline Nursing, as anyone who knows me, knows I love cats!

 My best friend in life is my little cat Prudence.
 She is a sphynx cat who I was incredibly lucky to rescue a few years ago, when she was 6 years old.
 She was underweight and in a sorry little state, and from spending the first night with her, she bonded to me as though she just knew I was supposed to be her Mam!

 In my spare time I love travelling, and I completed a 6 month stint in Sri Lanka in 2015, where I lived and volunteered for a charity called WECare Worldwide, doing neutering and vaccination programmes, and treating as many sick and injured street dogs as we possibly could!
 I have since become a member of the Charity’s WECare committee, and am still very involved in trying to better the lives of the Sri Lankan street dogs (and cats too!).
 I am also a big fan of snowboarding and surfing whenever I can, whichever best suits the weather, as well as photography and movie making, and anything involved with having as much of an adventure as I can!